 The Need to Fund the Trust

 You will only receive many of the benefits if you actually fund your Living Trust.
 Some people create a terrific Living Trust and don’t fund it, either intentionally or by accident.
 If it is intentional, the person likely has a "pour-over" Will, so in the event the person owns any assets in their name at the time of their death, their "pour-over" Will states those assets are to be added to the created, but unfunded, Living Trust.
 However, all such assets will be subject to probate at death before they are added to the trust.
-Any assets which you own in your own name at the time of your death are subject to probate, even though they will ultimately be added to the assets held in a Living Trust.
+This is because any assets which you own in your own name at the time of your death are subject to probate, even though they will ultimately be added to the assets held in a Living Trust.
 You should carefully and continually review assets held in your own name (whether you own them now or acquire later) to be sure that such ownership is appropriate if your desire is to avoid probate upon your death.

 A decision to delay funding could just be the burdensome nature of having to transfer everything over to the trust (dealing with all the banks that hold your CDs, your brokerage account or individual companies, doing new deeds to your real estate etc.).
 However, this responsibility can be passed along to the appropriate individuals with a properly drafted Power of Attorney.

 Two strong arguments for using and funding a Living Trust are if you have out of state property or a family that is estranged or prone to disputes.
 For out of state property, a Living Trust that holds such property will avoid the need to go through that state's probate procedures and paying a lawyer from that state to handle the probate, usually at considerable cost.